Meuse → Mosel → Rhine - The Netherlands

 Our original plan was to stay here at Weert.
 But it might be a bit different.
 We might have slept in Nederweert.
 So, yep, we continue from here.

-On this this stretch of the Zuid-Willemsvaart from Weert to the Belgian Border, you will pass some objects:
+On this stretch of the Zuid-Willemsvaart from Weert to the Belgian Border, you will pass some objects:

 It is possible to navigate from Weert (NL) to Kanne (BE) in one single trip!